Q. Do I qualify for resident pricing for Village-run programs and/or teams?

 Q. How do I sign up for multiple things but pay only once?

-A. Yes, for village programs only (swimming lessons, t-ball, baseball, softball, martial arts, princess camp or Y-Koda Adventure Camp).
+A. Yes, for village programs only (swimming lessons, t-ball, baseball, softball, hip hop, yoga, princess camp or Y-Koda Adventure Camp).
 Complete and submit each registration form but skip the PayPal payment step.
 Keep track of your totals.
 Pay in person at the Village Hall (check or cash).
 You will receive confirmation emails for each registration.
 Bringing those with you will help us make sure you are marked as ‘paid’ for the correct classes.

 Q. Can I send a check to village hall for everything I wish to sign my kids up for?

-A. Yes, for village programs only (swimming lessons, t-ball, baseball, softball, martial arts, princess camp or Y-Koda Adventure Camp).
+A. Yes, for village programs only (swimming lessons, t-ball, baseball, softball, hip hop, yoga, princess camp or Y-Koda Adventure Camp).
 We do ask that you complete the online registration in this case, skipping the payment step.
 Please include a note with your check, detailing who you have registered and for which sports or camps, so we can mark you as ‘paid’ for the correct classes.

 Q. I filled out the whole form and clicked the submit button but nothing happened.
 I didn’t get a chance to pay online.
 Now what?